michjans/routegen/README.txt

 Bmp2Avi can freely be re-distributed as long as you provide the documentation with it (also located in the bmp2avi sub-directory).

+On linux, Route Generator makes use of a 3rdparty tool:
+FFmpeg licensed under the LGPLv2.1.
+This tool is not included in the source, so you will have to install it on your computer before running Route Generator.
+Make sure it is installed if you want to be able to generate a movie.

 AVAILABILTY
 I've only build the executable version of Route Generator for Windows, because I'm using Pinnacle Studio as video editing software, which is only available